 It can be proved that for any x(abstract term of a "color method"), the stabilizers of x form a permutation subgroup of G, which means that all the elements in the subgroup forms a group with the same operation-permutation concatenation-defined in G. It can also be inferred that, for any subgroup of G, the identity permutation must be included.

-Now is clear that, with the same assumptions as above, and a Permutation Group G illustrating symmetry, there must be some color pattern, the stabilizer of which is the permutation G. This means that there exists some highly symmetric elements.
-Each of the elements, after any of the permutations in G, is itself.
-This is illustrated below.
+Now is clear that, with the same assumptions as above, and a Permutation Group G illustrating symmetry, there must be some color pattern, the stabilizer of which is the

+Stabilizers of x is G